benjaminjulian/OnlyPlans/README.md

 # OnlyPlans
 ## A prosocial network
-An experiment in non-addictive social network that facilitates actually meeting people.
+An experimental non-addictive social network that facilitates actually meeting people.

 ### Notes to self
 To restart the server: